simpleiot/simpleiot/README.md

 - built around collecting and visualizing data from devices
 - provide a good base system to build IoT products that may support a number of devices, users, rules, etc.
-- requires coding to customize.
+- is useful out of the box, but requires typically requires coding to customize for specific applications.
 This is not a GUI for building IoT systems, but rather a code base software developers can use as a starting point.
+- easy to extend for new devices or custom applications.
+- the `siot` app can be a client or server.
+Any `siot` app can be a stand-alone IoT system or act as a client and forward data to another `siot` instance.
+  Consider this example:
+  1. run `siot` app on rPI to collect data from sensors attached to it.
+Web UI can be accessed at the rPI IP address.
+  1. the rPI `siot` instance forwards data to another `siot` instance running on a server in your local network.
+  1. the server `siot` instance forwards data to another `siot` instance in the cloud.
 - application technology is general, so you are not dependant on any one IoT company or cloud provider
 - plugin architecture for extending the system with custom functionality